HengPan2007/MethSig-tmp/README.md

 | pdrT | promoter PDR of tumor samples |
 | depthT | promoter sequencing depth of tumor samples |
 | ncpgT | number of CpGs in promoter of tumor samples |

+## Usage
+pBeta: Estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.

 pCombine: Determine if promoter hypermethylation if overrepresnted in patients (epidriver).